Chapter 3:

 “He’s a pervert ready to snatch the panties off his own fallen partner,” she thought, staring at the horned man, who is talking to a group of girls in a cocky way.

-Kitezh looks at the board, but hears her name called out.
+Kitezh looked at the board, but heard her name called out.

 “Kitezh!
 Kitezh!
 Kitezh!”

-It’s always a different voice.
-That’s because everyone loves an invisible phenomenon.
-For any other mage or paladin, hearing your name is a sign of extreme popularity.
+It was always a different voice.
+That’s because everyone loved an invisible phenomenon.
+For any other mage or paladin, hearing your name was a sign of extreme popularity.
 Everyone would treat you like a God, and be comedically obsessed with you.

-Kitezh on the other hand sees it as nothing more than getting spam mail telling her she was randomly selected for a free smartphone.
+Kitezh on the other hand saw it as nothing more than getting spam mail telling her she was randomly selected for a free smartphone.
 But, one of these days, maybe she would accidentally put in her full credentials in the reply.
-And, that day, happens to be today.
+And, that day, happened to be today.

 “Kitezh, this task is really, REALLY IMPORTANT!”

-These bubbly words were heard as something yanked Kitezh’s cape.
+These bubbly words were heard by Kitezh as she felt something yank at her cape.

 “Ow!
 I’m not choke resistant, you know.”